 This week I’m hiking the ten highest peaks in Australia in four days, including Mt Kosciuszko, to raise awareness and money for the charity Mental Health Association.
 They help those in need, including our returned service men and women.
 Please click here to donate if you like.
 I’ll be camping on the peaks of the Kosciuszko National Park and contemplating what a beautiful world in which we live, and thanking those who helped make it so.

-Among those heroes are my great-grandfather Tom Peacock (pictured above).
+Among those heroes is my great-grandfather Tom Peacock (pictured above).
 He was too old for the First World War but enlisted anyway, aged forty-four, so that his son Harold wouldn’t go.
 After surviving the sinking of his ship by a German submarine, and being gassed in the third Battle of Ypres, Tom was invalided home.
 His personal sacrifice succeeded, because by the time Harold had enlisted and volunteered to join the Australian Light Horse in Palestine, the war ended.
 Harold was my grandfather.

 At a welcome home reception in 1918 at which Tom’s daughter Grace skipped to entertain the crowd, Tom was presented with an engraved gold medal by Senator William Plain (pictured right).
 Plain had entered the Australian Senate in the wake of the first conscription referendum.
 He was founding president of the Nationalist Party and a close confident of prime minister Billy Hughes.